ibm-cloud-docs/monitoring/iam.md

 To manage access or assign new access for users by using access groups, you must be the account owner, administrator or editor on all Identity and Access enabled services in the account, or the assigned administrator or editor for the IAM Access Groups Service.

-Choose any of the following actions to manage access groups in the {{site.data.keyword.Bluemix_notm}}:
+Choose any of the following actions to manage access groups in the {{site.data.keyword.cloud_notm}}:

 * [Creating an access group](/docs/iam?topic=iam-groups#create_ag).
 * [Assigning access to a group](/docs/iam?topic=iam-groups#access_ag).